front-end-foundations/Introduction/readme.md

 Do not leave original copies of material on the server as accounts are deleted at the end of the semester.

+## Alternate Server

+We will be using [Netlfy](https://www.netlify.com/) in the second half of the semester.

 ## Homework

-Homework should be handed in by uploading the files to the NYU server and alerting me via email.
+Homework should be handed in by uploading the files to the NYU server and alerting me via email - daniel.deverell@nyu.edu.

 ## Summary of Tools and Technology

-In this class you will be introduced to:
+A listing of applications and technologies you will be introduced to in the class include:

 - HTML, CSS and JavaScript (of course!)
 - Visual Studio Code and the Terminal
 - Git and Github
-- Node Package Manager
+- Node Package Manager (NPM)
 - SASS - a CSS preprocessor
-- the [JAM Stack](https://jamstack.org/) (JavaScript, API's, Markup)
+- the [JAM Stack](https://jamstack.org/) (JAM: JavaScript, API's, Markup)
+- Static site generation (using [11ty](https://www.11ty.io/))
+- Markdown, AJAX and APIs

 ## A Sample Exercise